Farama-Foundation/Gymnasium/docs/environments/mujoco.md

 Environments can be configured by changing the XML files or by tweaking the parameters of their classes.

 ## Arguments
-The all MuJoCo Environments besides the general Gymnasium arguments and environment specific arguments they also take the following arguments for confuguring renderer:
+The all MuJoCo Environments besides the general Gymnasium arguments and environment specific arguments they also take the following arguments for configuring the renderer:

 | Parameter                                  | Type       | Default      |Description                    |